mhbeals/scissorsandpaste/Individual MD Entries/1817-01-02_London St James Chronicle and Evening Post_364.md

 *British Vessel plundered by the Natives of
                             the Marquesas Islands.*[*From the Sydney Gazette, Nov*.
 8, 1815.]
-By the Governor Macquarrie are arrived Captain Fowler, and part of the crew of the India brig Matilda, which sailed from this colony in August 1813, bound on a voyage to the Derwent and Eastern Islands, and from thence to China; but was cut off and plundered on the night of the 10th of April last, while lying at anchor in Duff's Bay, at the Island of Rooapoah,
+By the Governor Macquarrie are arrived Captain Fowler, and part of the crew of the Indian brig Matilda, which sailed from this colony in August 1813, bound on a voyage to the Derwent and Eastern Islands, and from thence to China; but was cut off and plundered on the night of the 10th of April last, while lying at anchor in Duff's Bay, at the Island of Rooapoah,